TMiclot/MICLOT/User_Guide/__free_energy.md

 > This XML format is easier to read and use thant the original files.
 > This also makes it easier to compare the energies calculated by this software.
 For example if you use the same method as wrote in the [cookbook](https://openmm.github.io/openmm-cookbook/latest/notebooks/cookbook/Computing%20Interaction%20Energies.html).

-> [!TIP]
-> Because of their different file sizes, using AMBER ff14SB is faster than CHARMM36.
-> Calculation with ff14SB run for 0.05 s while this time is 0.4 s for CHARMM.
-> These are approximate values which may vary depending on your computer configuration.

 ### 1.1.
 Coulomb energy